Skip to Content

 With standard VA disability claims, the VA gathers evidence and compiles all supporting documents.

 If the VA is unable to obtain a needed document, they may require your help.
-When help is required, it typically applies to documents not held by a federal agency, such as private medical records, employer information, and documents from state or local governments.
+When help is required, it typically applies to documents not held by a federal agency, such as private medical records, employer information and documents from state or local governments.

-As with all claims programs, be prepared to provide your DD214 (or other separation documents), service treatment records, VA medical records, and private medical records about your claim.
-Those needing help applying for their VA disability claim may also work with an accredited attorney, claims agent, or Veterans Service Officer (VSO).
+As with all claims programs, be prepared to provide your DD214 (or other separation documents), service treatment records, VA medical records and private medical records about your claim.
+Those needing help applying for their VA disability claim may also work with an accredited attorney, claims agent or Veterans Service Officer (VSO).

-Combined Rating System for Veterans with Multiple Disabilities
+Combined Rating System for Veterans With Multiple Disabilities

 10 20 30 40 50 60 70 80 90